RichardRosenblat/anima-engine-docs/vision.md

 * Safety implications evaluated
 * Boundaries defended over time

-Progress is measured not by how much DAUGHTER can do, but by how reliably she does it.
+Progress is measured not by how much ANIMA can do, but by how reliably she does it.

 ---

 ## Long-Term Outlook

-The long-term vision for DAUGHTER is not a single AI, but a **platform**:
+The long-term vision for ANIMA is not a single AI, but a **platform**:

 * One engine
 * Many seeds